-Why my loop is not vectorized?
+Why has my loop not vectorized?

 Numba enables the loop-vectorize optimization in LLVM by default.
 While it is a powerful optimization, not all loops are applicable.
 Sometimes, loop-vectorization may fail due to subtle details like memory access pattern.
 To see additional diagnostic information from LLVM, add the following lines: